 the ingredients for tonnato in a food processor.

-But what about seasoning!?
+But what about salt!?
 Both the capers and anchovies are salty so additional seasoning is not needed however taste it, if it needs a little extra add a small pinch of kosher salt.

 blended tonnato sauce